stalniy/casl/packages/casl-prisma/README.md

 > See [CASL guide](https://casl.js.org/v5/en/guide/intro) to learn how to define abilities.
 Everything is the same except of conditions language.

+> If you generate Prisma Client with the Prisma 7 `prisma-client` generator, swap `@prisma/client` imports for the path of your generated client (for example `./prisma/generated/client`).

 ### Note on subject helper

 Because Prisma returns DTO objects without exposing any type information on it, we need to use `subject` helper to provide that type manually, so CASL can understand what rules to apply to passed in object.